gchan/dockerfiles/auto-letsencrypt/README.md

 * **EMAIL**: Email for urgent notices and lost key recovery. e.g. `your@email.tld`.
 * **WEBROOT_PATH** Path to the letsencrypt directory in the web server for checks.
 Defaults to `/var/www`.
 * **CERTS_PATH**: Optional.
 Copy the new certificates to the specified path. e.g. `/etc/nginx/certs`.
 * **SERVER_CONTAINER**: Optional.
-The Docker container name of the server you wish to send a `HUP` signal to in order to reload its configuration and use the next certificates.
+The Docker container name of the server you wish to send a `HUP` signal to in order to reload its configuration and use the new certificates.
 * **CHECK_FREQ**: How often (in days) to perform checks.
 Defaults to `30`.

 #### License